searchisko/project-classifier-poc/search_service/README.md

-After the service is correctly linked to the trained image in [views.py](https://github.com/searchisko/project-classifier-poc/blob/master/search_service/views.py) and we have installed all the dependent libraries using ``pip install -r requirements.txt``, we are ready to set up the servlet:
+After the service is correctly linked to the trained image in [views.py](https://github.com/searchisko/project-classifier-poc/blob/master/search_service/views.py) and we have installed all the dependent libraries in using ``pip install -r requirements.txt``, also in the **deployment environment**, we are ready to set up the servlet:

 ``./manage.py runserver`` or